 It was good.
 I find that support group helps everyone to feel less alone in their problem.
 I think that brings a lot of comfort.
 But at the end of the day, the way to gather strength for the new life and to overcome the fear of what's ahead is to seek within.
 I got to face the dragon alone as everyone's dragon is different.
 Each of us has a different story how we got ourselves into such a mess.
 It's a wake up call to do something about our lives and change old habit patterns." - a support group participant.

 Our next support group activity commences on 28th May and will continue for 5 consecutive weeks.
-Please email email@example.com if you are keen to join us.
+Please email firstname.lastname@example.org if you are keen to join us.
 We only accept 7 to 8 participants each group so please book early to avoid disappointment.
 Don't suffer alone - seek help!
 There is still a life to live after divorce.
 Gilbert Goh/Founder

 Can’t we all just get along? (divorces.com)